lholznagel/arktur/readme.md

-# rust-blockchain
+# Carina

-Sample blockchain written in rust
+Carina is a sample blockchain written in rust.
+The main purpose of this project is to learn rust and do something interesting.

 ## Goal

-This is a small project to play a little bit with block chains.
-The goal is NOT to build another crypto currency.
-The goal is to explore blockchain and rust :)
+There is no specific goal.
+I wanted to code something with rust and was very interessted in blockchin.
+So I decided to do something with that.
+This should not be another crypto currency, there are enough.

 ## Sub projects
 The main project consits of mutliple sub projects.
 Each project is specialized for one thing.

 Name | Description
 -- | --
-connection_manager | DEPRECATED - Contains the hole puncher and sends all blocks to the connected peers. file | Handles files actions.
-For example saving the current connected peers or storing the block data hole_puncher | Helps two peers connect through NAT logging | Small crate for logging.
-Contains some macros for logging across all crates network | Contains a UDP-Builder and handles UDP-Connections peer | Generates the hashes for a block protocol | Crate for parsing the used protocol
+debug | Helps me to check if everything is ok.
+For example if the full mesh is build up. hole_puncher | Global server that supports two peers behind NAT to build up a connection. logging | Small crate for logging.
+Contains some macros for logging across all crates. peer | Peer in the network for generating the next block protocol | Crate for parsing the used protocol

 ## License